DeeBabaTech/Complex-Web-Cloning/README.md

-# Frontend Mentor - Order summary card solution (DeeBaba's Version)
+# Frontend Mentor - Order summary card solution

 Good day to the great personality reading this, this piece will show a run-through of how I was able to recreate this webpage.